 Reading Time: 3 mins

 Magento, an Adobe company is setting continuous success stones in the E-commerce industry.
 One of the striking features of the Magento platform is that it keeps growing as a community, as an e-commerce trend and as an organization.
 It continues to offer the best e-commerce solutions to both SMB and SME businesses.
-One such recent development in the Magento family was that migration from Magento 1 to Magento 2.
+One such recent development in the Magento family was the migration from Magento 1 to Magento 2.
 Everywhere testing an e-commerce sites/platform demands an onerous effort.
 So, what happens when a complex e-commerce platform undergoes a migration?
 What decisive steps must be undertaken while testing an upgraded e-commerce platform?

 Knowing the Checklist to test Magento 1 & 2: